I love Italian food but that’s too generic a term for what’s available now: you have to narrow it down to Tuscan, Sicilian, and so on.

 I encountered a few tiny bones, but if you are not gobbling down big bites, not a problem all in all the fish guy at WF did a fabulous job cleaning and prepping the fish for me since I didn’t want to mess with it at all after a long drive and day.
 Thinking that Michael would be home for dinner I chose a whole fish, but in the end, it was just enough for me!

-Much like heating a pizza stone, take a grill pan and heat in a very hot 500º oven a good 15 minutes, turn up to low broil to sear the fish when ready.
+Much like heating a pizza stone, take a grill pan and heat in a very hot 500º oven for a good 15 minutes, turn up to low broil to sear the fish when ready.
 Get the pan screaming hot and season your fish while heating the pan.

-For my single buttery, seriously delicious fish, stuff the inside with a few fresh thyme leaves, pinches of fragrant marjoram or oregano leaves, salt, pepper, thin slices of lemon and drizzle with a good EVOO (thanks again Nicole & Mike).
+For my single buttery, seriously delicious fish, stuff the inside with a few fresh thyme leaves, pinches of fragrant marjoram or oregano leaves, salt, pepper, thin slices of lemon, and drizzle with a good EVOO (thanks again Nicole & Mike).

-*I think I need that billion dollar idea, a smoke alarm that shuts of when I yell I’m just cooking.
+*I think I need that billion-dollar idea, a smoke alarm that shuts of when I yell I’m just cooking.